 The Institute shares a philosophy with another think tank founded by David Sainsbury – the Centre for Cities (CfC), which looks to help Britain’s cities improve their economic performance.

 Gatsby also supports the Centre for Science, Technology & Innovation Policy (CSTI), based at Cambridge University’s Institute for Manufacturing.
 The Centre’s research projects are designed to explore what makes national innovation systems effective at translating new science and engineering ideas into technologies, industries and economic wealth.
-More recently, we also helped to establish the knowledge transfer unit Policy Links, which provides education and consulting services grounded in the latest academic research to address the needs of officials and civil servants working in the fields of science, technology and innovation policy.
+More recently, we also helped to establish the knowledge transfer unit Policy Links, which provides education and consulting services grounded in the latest academic research to address the needs of government officials and civil servants working in the fields of science, technology and innovation policy.
+Gatsby funding for the Babbage Policy Forum shares ideas, highlights new and emerging trends, and disseminates new findings relevant to policy-making in science, technology, innovation and manufacturing.